aksharasoman/resnet50-cifar10-fastapi/training/pythonDetails_computeCanada.md

 Load the same environment modules that you loaded when you created the virtual environment, e.g. `module load python scipy-stack`
 Activate the environment, `source ~/.venvs/venv/bin/activate`

-7. Allot interative window with GPU
+7. Allot interactive job with GPU (compute node) `salloc --time=1:00:00 --gres=gpu:1 --cpus-per-task=4 --mem=16G --account=def-mushrifs  `
-`salloc --time=1:00:00 --gres=gpu:1 --cpus-per-task=4 --mem=16G --account=def-mushrifs  `
+note: compute nodes don't have internet access. you will have to install missing python packages to venv, data or pretained model etc from a login node.